SpotlightKid/mrequests/README.md

   data will be encoded to bytes, if necessary, using the encoding given with the `encoding` parameter.
 But be aware that encodings other than `utf-8` are *not supported* by most (any?)
 MicroPython implementations.
-* Custom headers may be passed as a dictionary with string or bytes keys and values and must contain only ASCII chars.
+* Custom headers may be passed as a dictionary with `bytes` keys and values and keys and values must contain only ASCII chars.
 If you need header values to use non-ASCII chars, you need to encode them according to RFC 8187.

+    The header dictionary *may* contain also string keys and values, but:

+    * Using MicroPython, it causes `Warning: Comparison between bytes and str` to be printed to the standard error output when calling `request`.
+    * It causes additional memory allocations.
+    * The "Host" header (if present) must always use `b"Host"` as the header dictionary key, i.e. it must be of type `bytes` and use this exact capitalization (unless the headers dictionary uses an implementation with case-insensitive key lookup).
 * The URL and specifically any query string parameters it contains will not be URL-encoded, and it may contain only ASCII chars.
 Make sure you encode the query string part of the URL with `urlencode.quote` before passing it, if